Have more questions? Find the answers here

 How do I file a claim?

 You must submit a complete claim form and supporting paid invoice(s) within 180 days of the treatment date.

-For the fastest and easiest claim filing experience, please log into your Customer Account at www.odiepetinsurance.com and use our electronic claims upload process to submit your documents.
+For the fastest and easiest claim filing experience, please log into your Member Portal t at www.odiepetinsurance.com/login/ and use our electronic claims upload process to submit your documents.
 Alternately, you can request a personalized claims form by email at [email protected] and we will mail, email, text message or fax one to you.

 We may require complete medical history/records associated with your Pet to process your claim.